Gopinath Bordoloi

-Gopinath Bordoloi (6 June 1890 – 5 August 1950) was a politician and Indian independence activist and politician who served as the 1st Chief Minister of Assam from 1946 to 1950.He was also the chairman of North-East Frontier Tribal areas and Assam Excluded and Partially Excluded Areas Sub-Commitee.
+Gopinath Bordoloi (6 June 1890 – 5 August 1950) was an Indian politician and independence activist who served as the 1st Chief Minister of Assam from 1946 to his death in 1950.
+He was also the chairman of North-East Frontier Tribal areas and Assam Excluded and Partially Excluded Areas Sub-Committee.
 He was a follower of the Gandhian principle of non-violence as a political tool.
-Due to his unselfish dedication towards Assam and its people, the then Governor of Assam Jayram Das Doulatram conferred him with the title "Lokpriya" (loved by all).
+Due to his unselfish dedication towards Assam and its people, the then Governor of Assam Jayram Das Doulatram conferred upon him with the title "Lokpriya" (loved by all).

 Early life and education

 Gopinath Bordoloi was born on 6 June 1890 at Raha.
 His father was Buddheswar Bordoloi and mother Praneswari Bordoloi.
 He lost his mother when he was only 12 years old.
 He got admitted in Cotton College (then an affiliated college of the University of Calcutta, now a separate autonomous university) after passing matriculation in 1907.
 He passed I.A. in 1st Div.
-In 1909 and took admission in the renowned Scottish Church College (also affiliated to the University of Calcutta) and graduated in 1911.
+In 1909 and took admission in the renowned Scottish Church College (also affiliated with the University of Calcutta) and graduated in 1911.
 He then passed M.A. from the University of Calcutta in 1914.
 He studied Law for three years but came back to Guwahati without sitting in the final examination.
 Then on request of Tarun Ram Phukan, he took up the temporary job as Headmaster of Sonaram High School.
 During that period, he sat and passed in the Law examination and started practicing in 1917 in Guwahati.